Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - The Starf and Lansat Berries will no longer be given by Scott upon getting all corresponding symbols.
 They will be found in the parties of powerful trainers to steal instead.

 ## New events for Pokemon and items
- - New sidequests after calming down Kyogre and Groudon that will see you face Archie and Maxie one last time and will end up giving the Red and Blue Orbs upon finishing (these will be required to actually face Groudon and Kyogre in the post-game now)
+ - New sidequests after calming down Kyogre and Groudon that will see you face Archie and Maxie one last time and will end up giving the Red and Blue Orbs upon finishing (these will be required to actually face Groudon and Kyogre in the post-game now).
+Another idea is to make a final double battle against both of them in Mt.
+Pyre.
  - New sidequest in New Mauville for Zapdos & Raikou
  - New sidequest involving Mt.
 Chimney and Scorched Slab for Moltres and Entei
  - New sidequest involving a new cave in Route 128 for Articuno
  - New sidequest for Suicune all throughout Hoenn (similar to Crystal/HGSS)
  - New events in Petalburg Woods for Celebi
  - New events in Mossdeep City for Jirachi
- - New events to obtain the Eon, Mystic and Aurora Tickets, as well as the Old Sea Map.
+ - New events to obtain the Eon, Mystic and Aurora Tickets.
  - Add new story event after beating the game (this will be a requirement to get one of the Legendary Pokemon)?

 ## Add content to existing areas
- - Add a prize for beating the Cycling Road record the first time, and a lesser prize for every time it's beaten afterwards
+ - Add a prize for beating the Cycling Road record the first time, and a lesser prize for every time it's beaten afterwards (X Speed, Carbos, BrightPowder, etc)
  - Make rest houses on the Safari Zone more interesting by giving items, pokeblocks or other things
  - Add stuff to Slateport Museum to make it useful to visit after Team Aqua has been defeated (Fossil-related)
  - Expand Scorched Slab (similarly to ORAS) to add Entei here in the post-game, after its respective events are done